major-lab/mirbooking/README.md

                                 --output scores
 ```

-The `mirbooking-calibrate` tool is expecting a transcript and miRNA
+The `mirbooking-prepare-input` tool is expecting a transcript and miRNA
 quantification (e.g. two-column TSV document mapping accession to quantity) and
 process it such that it contains approximately the same amount of each kind by
 rescaling the smallest one toward the biggest one.
 It emits a calibrated output